digitizdat/hrse/train/README.md

     * (< 30000) Right
     * (>= 30000) Left
 * **Favorite color**
-    * *These attributes will be determined by the average time between chars.*
+    * *These attributes will be determined by the avgtimebetweenchars*.
     * (1 - 120) Red
     * (120 - 140) Orange
     * (140 - 160) Yellow